oriuminc/jenkins-inception/README.md

     issue][github-auth-issue] that prevents us from authorizing
     programmatically, and therefore Chef cannot run authorized actions like updating builds.
 GitHub auth not recommended until this is fixed.
+  - Chef only defines MySQL passwords for the Vagrant VM, which means that it's not yet ready to run on a cloud server.
+Removing `role[mysql_server]` from the `roles/jenkins.rb` should negate the issue in the meantime.

 To Do
 -----